Jan 9, 2015

 The only scary part is that the more you learn, the more you realise how much you don’t know.
 But this shouldn’t be a reason to stop reading, right?

-Feel free to get in touch on Twitter if you have any questions or find yourself simply stuck!
+Feel free to get in touch on Twitter @_MaxAntonov if you have any questions or find yourself simply stuck!

 About Max Antonov

-Head of Product @ Backpocket.
-I help people get their first Product Management job.
+Head of Product @ Backpocket and a Product Coach.
 I write about product management and random topics that are on my mind.
 You can find me on Twitter, Substack, LinkedIn or Goodreads